An Identification and Dimensionality Robust Test for Instrumental Variables Models: Introduction

 Finally, I examine the applicability of the theoretical results in this paper through a simulation study.
-Tests based on the jackknife K-statistic are shown to have nearly exact size in a variety of settings.
-While the jackknife K-statistic may have diminished power against certain alternatives, this deficiency seems to be ameliorated by combining the jackknife K-statistic with the sup-score statistic via the thresholding test.
-Compared to the many-instrument tests of \citet{Mikusheva_Sun_2022} and \citet{Matsushita_Otsu_2022}, the tests proposed in this paper appear to have favorable size control and power properties.
+While existing tests seem to face size distortions in alternate regimes, the test based on my proposed test statistic has nearly exact size in a variety of settings.
+While this new test may have diminished power against certain alternatives, this deficiency is ameliorated through combination with the sup-score test.
+After combining the new test with the sup-score statistic, I find the newly proposed testing is also have favorable power properties compared to the many instruments and sup-score test in my simulation setup.

-The outline of this paper is as follows. \Cref{sec:setup} formally defines the model considered and introduces the jackknife K-statistic. \Cref{sec:single-endogeneous} provides an overview of the Gaussian approximation approach with a single endogenous variable and characterizes the limiting behavior of the test statistic in this setting. \Cref{sec:power-properties} uses this characterization to examine the power properties of the test and introduces the combination test to address power deficiencies against certain alternatives. \Cref{sec:multiple-endogeneous} extends the analyses of \Cref{sec:single-endogeneous,sec:power-properties} to the case of multiple endogenous variables and outlines the Gaussian approximation argument in this setting. \Cref{sec:empirical} contains the empirical application while \Cref{sec:simulations} provides evidence from simulation study.
-Proofs of the main results are deferred to \Cref{sec:main-proofs,sec:combo-proofs,sec:multiple-proofs}.
+The outline of this paper is as follows. \Cref{sec:setup} formally defines the model considered and introduces the jackknife K-statistic and it's combination with the sup-score test. \Cref{sec:empirical} demonstrates the usefuleness of the proposed testing procedures in two empirical applications while \Cref{sec:simulations} provides evidence from simulation study. \Cref{sec:single-endogeneous} provides an overview of the Gaussian approximation approach and characterizes the limiting behavior of the test statistic. \Cref{sec:power-properties} uses this characterization to examine the power properties of the test and establishes the validity of the combination test.
+Proofs of the main results as well as the presentation of some auxiliary results are deferred to the Appendix.

 \paragraph{Notation.} For any \(n \in \SN\) let \([n]\) denote the set \(\{1,\dots,n\}\).
 I work with a sequence of probability measures \(P_n\) on the data \(\{(y_i,x_i,z_i): i \in [n]\}\).
 To accommodate independent but not identically distributed observations, let \(\E_n[f_i] = n^{-1}\sum_{i=1}^n f_i\) denote the empirical expectation and \(\bar\E[f] = \E_n[\E[f_i]]\) denote the average expectation operator.